 On the motorway, this soft suspension helps the Santa Fe cruise along comfortably and quietly.
 The large door mirrors whip up a bit of wind noise at 70mph but it’s no worse than in other tall seven-seaters and tyre noise is mostly muted.
 The diesel engine doesn’t grumble or drone and all models come with cruise control as standard to help give your legs a rest on long drives.

 Pick an automatic version and you also get adaptive cruise control as standard that’ll help maintain a safe distance to cars in front and all models come with lane-keeping assist to stop you straying out of your lane on the motorway.

-Other standard safety features include automatic emergency braking that’ll perform an emergency stop if it detects a car or pedestrian in the road ahead and, in mid-range Premium cars and above, blind spot detection.
-These models also get a system that warns you if you’re about to reverse into the path of a moving car and – in versions with an automatic gearbox – applies the brakes automatically.
+Other standard safety features include automatic emergency braking that’ll perform an emergency stop if it detects a car or pedestrian in the road ahead.
+Mid-range Premium cars and above also get blind spot detection and a system that warns you if you’re about to reverse into the path of a moving car.
+In versions with an automatic gearbox, it’ll also apply the brakes automatically.
 The Santa Fe hasn’t been crash-tested by Euro NCAP yet, but these features should help it score highly.